-Created by five generations of one family, the 80 acre Bodnant Garden has wonderful views of Snowdonia, grand terraced lawns, and a gloriously romantic waterfall.
+Created by 5 generations of one family, Bodnant Garden has wonderful views of Snowdonia, grand terraced lawns, and a gloriously romantic waterfall.
 In spring don’t miss the Dell: it’s hidden deep within a wooded valley and echoes with the chatter of the river Hiraethlyn.

 Clumber Park: Nottinghamshire, England